Fourier Neural Operators for Learning Dynamics in Quantum Spin Systems: Results

 \subsubsection{Fourier Neural Operators}

 Neural Operators (NOs) are a class of machine learning models designed to learn mappings between infinite-dimensional function spaces, making them well-suited for a variety of applications, including ordinary differential equations (ODEs) and PDEs \cite{li2020neural,raonic2024convolutional,kovachki2023neural,azizzadenesheli2024neural}.
 A key advantage of NOs is their resolution-agnostic nature; they can be trained on data at one resolution and generalize to different resolutions without requiring retraining.
-Among Neural Operators, FNOs represent a specific implementation where spectral convolutions are utilized to capture the underlying patterns in the data~\cite{li2020fourier}.
+Among Neural Operators, FNOs represent a specific implementation where spectral convolutions are utilized to capture the underlying patterns in the data~\cite{li2020fourier, FNOPracticalReview}.
+Although the input and output are represented on discrete grids during training, the Fourier Neural Operator (FNO) learns a mapping between functions rather than between fixed-length vectors.
+The lifting and projection layers act pointwise with shared parameters, while the Fourier layers capture global structure in the Fourier space.
+Together, these components define a continuous, grid-independent operator through its Fourier representation.
+As a result, the trained operator can be evaluated on discretizations finer than those used in training, enabling zero-shot super-resolution without additional training.
+This mechanism is closely analogous to spectral interpolation on regular grids, where samples of a periodic, band-limited function defined on an $N$-point uniform grid are transformed to Fourier space, symmetrically zero-padded to a larger spectral resolution $M>N$, and then transformed back via an inverse Fourier transform to obtain the function evaluated on a $M$-point finer grid.
+This procedure preserves the physically meaningful low-frequency modes without introducing any artificial high-frequency modes, resulting in the evaluation of the same underlying function on a finer grid \cite{FNOPracticalReview}.
+This mechanism underlies the FNO’s discretization invariance, with the operator being grid-independent and the number of training points affecting only the numerical representation, not the learned mapping.

 As shown in Figure \ref{fig:model} b), an FNO consists of $L$ FNO blocks $F_{\ell}$, a lifting layer $\text{Lift}$, and a projection layer $\text{Proj}$ of the form